caltechlibrary/andor/docs/User-Scheme.md

 # User Scheme

-While **AndOr** manages users outside the web UI it still needs to keep track of basic user information.
+While **AndOr** manages users outside the web UI it still needs to keep track of basic user information such as the workflows they have acess to.

 Below is an example JSON document describing the user Jane Doe.